apache/kudu/docs/design-docs/raft-remote-bootstrap.md

 1. Master -> Leader: `AddServer(peer=Follower_new, role=PRE_VOTER)`

-The leader will then take care of detecting whether the tablet is out of date or does not exist, in which cases it must be remotely bootstrapped, or whether it can be caught-up normally.
+The leader will then take care of detecting whether the tablet is out of date or does not exist, in which cases it must be copied, or whether it can be caught-up normally.

 ### Note on deleted tablets